virtual-deepak/k8s-sidecar-sync/README.md

-# ps-sidecar
+# K8s-sidecar-sync

-Remember to fork the repo and **make all changes to your fork**.
-You cannot make changes to this repo (I'm not accepting PRs).

-Simple HTML config used for K8s sidecar demos
+Simple HTML config used for learning K8s sidecar patterns.
+The changes done in this repo should be synced with main container.

-## References

-- Pluralsight vols and multi-container Pods video course
-- The Kubernetes Book (2021 and 2022 editions)